Samuel-Aborah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Save current state of directory
 A script that writes the result of the command 'ls -la' into file 'ls cwd content'

+9. Duplicate the last line
+A script that duplicates the last line of the file 'iacta'

+10. No more javascript
+A script that deletes regular files with a .js extension